 The Authority is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; employee health and dental; and natural disasters.
 The Authority participates in the City of Duluth Joint Powers Enterprise Trust to provide its employees health and dental benefits.
 The Authority purchases commercial insurance for all other risks of loss.
-There were no significant reductions in insurance coverage from the previous year.
-There were no settlements in excess of insurance for any of the past three fiscal years.
+There were no significant reductions in insurance for any of the past three fiscal years.